tgenman/STEM_vault/notes/math/Equivalence Relations and Partitions (theorem).md

 TARGET DECK: Math::Set
 START
 Math prop
-Question_eng: Equivalence Relations and Partitions (theorem)
+TITLE: Equivalence Relations and Partitions (theorem)
-Question_rus:
+TITLE_rus:
 Answer_eng: Let $S$ be a  nonempty set and let $∼$ be an [[Equivalence Relation]]  on $S$.
 Then $∼$ yields a  [[Partition of a set]] of $S$, where

 $$